- Boards, Commissions, and Committees

 Do you have a fun, creative community project idea but need funding to get it going?
 The CAB is accepting applications for the 2022 Community Improvement Grant Program.
 Please see the Grant Program website for more details: MORE INFORMATION

 CAB MEETING INFORMATION

+The CAB meets on the 4th Wednesday of every month, unless otherwise noted.
 The CAB is currently holding their monthly meetings virtually.
 For a list of upcoming meeting dates and information on how to participate virtually, please visit the City's Virtual Public Participation website.